ecpease/bartonsprings/README.md

 2a. ex) git clone [the copied 'clone' URL]
 3. Type into command prompt: git remote add upstream [the copied 'clone' URL]
 4. Google what's next sorry

+### When you add to a repository that you're a master for:

+1. Put all files you want in a folder that will have the same name as the GitHub
+2.